puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 When a conditional statement receives data other than a Boolean, Puppet must convert that data type into a Boolean before the conditional statement can decide what to do.

-So here's where our manifest got tripped up: all Facter facts are actually constructed as a *string* data type.
+So here's where our manifest got tripped up: all Facter facts are actually constructed as *string* data types.
 When converted to a Boolean, only empty strings (represented by empty quotes, e.g. `''`) are `false` and all other strings (including the string `'false'`!) are treated as `true`.
 Confused?
 Don't worry.
 Puppet has you covered.

 Luckily this isn't a problem as long as we remember to properly convert a fact before feeding it to a conditional.
 Puppet includes a `str2bool()` function that will convert strings to Booleans in a more sensible way.